 What does it mean that the University of Pittsburgh RBL facility is BSL-3 enhanced?

-Please contact the Pitt RBL because the facility can accommodate numerous BSL-3 pathogens.
-Requests will be evaluated by the administration on a case-by-case basis.
+Please contact the RBL Biosafety Officer Kathryn Board.
+The facility can accommodate numerous BSL-3 pathogens.
+Requests will be evaluated on a case-by-case basis..

 Can outside scientists work in the University of Pittsburgh RBL?